-- Assist with all approvals (e.g., Ministry of the Environment & Climate Change MOECC, City of London zoning, etc.); - Provide land in the special policy area (Waste Management Resource Recovery Area) as a host site for three years with an option to renew for additional years subject to Council approval as part of the Formal Agreement; - Bring services (water, sanitary and hydro) to the location of the of the pilot scale facility subject to Council approval as part of the Formal Agreement; - Provide access to the boardroom room and education room in the Material Recovery Facility (MRF); - Participate, when available, in discussions, tours and related activities; - Provide reasonable quantities of residual waste (garbage) and biomass materials for conversion; - Assist with reporting, being available for media interviews and related matters; - · Possible sharing of other City resources; and - Keep London Municipal Council informed.
+- Assist with all approvals (e.g., Ministry of the Environment & Climate Change MOECC, City of London zoning, etc.); - Provide land in the special policy area (Waste Management Resource Recovery Area) as a host site for 5 years with an option to renew for additional years subject to Council approval as part of the Formal Agreement; - Bring services (water, sanitary and hydro) to the location of the of the pilot scale facility subject to Council approval as part of the Formal Agreement; - Provide access to the boardroom room and education room in the Material Recovery Facility (MRF); - Participate, when available, in discussions, tours and related activities; - Assist Bio-Techfar in inventorying and sourcing feedstocks; - Subject to the completion of a feedstock inventory, materials handling specifications and financial requirements, provide reasonable quantities of non-hazardous feedstock for conversion: - Assist with reporting, being available for media interviews and related matters; and - Keep London Municipal Council informed.

-The responsibilities of Hawthorne are to include:
+The responsibilities of Bio-Techfar are to include:

-- Obtain all necessary approvals and licenses; - Construct and operate the pilot scale facility and all associated costs including utilities: - · Evaluate and report the results of the research and development work; and - Provide overview reports quarterly to the City of London highlighting activities undertaken, key non-proprietary results and related matters noting that such reports are subject to the requirements of the Municipal Freedom of Information and Protection of Privacy Act.
+- · Design and lead the feedstock inventory project; - Obtain all necessary Environmental Compliance Approvals and Operating Licenses - Construct and operate the commercial scale pilot facility and all associated costs including building, utilities, air emission controls, etc. - Evaluate and report the results of the research and development work; and

+• Provide overview reports quarterly to the City of London highlighting activities undertaken, key non-proprietary results and related matters noting that such reports are subject to the requirements of the Municipal Freedom of Information and Protection of Privacy Act.